ettoreciarcia/personal-website-hugo/content/posts/12-time-machine-e2.md

 ![website](../img/12/website.png)

-It took a week.
-Three people, two magazines, and a bit of university hardware were involved, but it was absolutely worth it.
+It took a week, three people, two magazines, and a bit of university hardware were involved, but it was absolutely worth it.
 You don't have your own domain yet, but you'll work on that.
 For now, it's just fine.

 You organize your thoughts on all the knowledge you've gained from a simple project that saw you self-hosting your website.
 You've learned a lot, and you think it would be really cool to do this for a living when you grow up.